Residence Hall Dining

 All students assigned to undergraduate Student Housing locations on campus, with the exception of those in apartments, are required to purchase a meal plan.
 Depending on your assignment, this will take the form of a Stanford Dining meal plan, a house-managed board plan or a Dining Society meal plan.
 Graduate students living in apartment residences are not required to carry a meal plan but may purchase one.

 Residence Halls with Dining Facilities

 Residential & Dining Enterprises (R&DE) offers students a range of all-you-care-to-eat meal plans through its Stanford Dining division.
-Stanford Dining is one of the most celebrated programs in the country; it is the first certified Green Business university food-service program in the nation and has earned both regional and national recognition for outstanding chefs, menus, and sustainability programs.
+Stanford Dining is one of the most celebrated programs in the country; it is the first certified Green Business university food-service program in the nation and has earned both regional and national recognition for outstanding chefs, nutrition and sustainability programs, and food allergy accommodations.

 Under Stanford Dining plans, students may choose from a variety of fresh, nutritious menu options that include organic produce, hormone-free meats, vegan, and vegetarian foods.
-Whenever possible, food is prepared using healthy cooking methods such as steaming and grilling.
 Stanford Dining plans give students all-you-care-to-eat access in any of the dining halls on campus.

 Stanford Dining Meal Plans

-Meal plans provide nutritious, high quality meals, maximum flexibility of eating locations across campus, and are designed for every appetite.
+Meal plans provide nutritious, high quality meals, maximum flexibility of eating locations across campus, and are designed to meet a wide range of dietary needs and preferences.
 Besides the required meal plans enjoyed by students living in the residence halls, there is a special apartment meal plan for graduate students and undergraduate students living in apartment style housing.
 Please visit Stanford Dining’s page for details on dining plan options.